Small lump sums

 Cash balance plan The value of the benefits as calculated in line with the scheme rules.

 If the lump sum is being paid from uncrystallised funds the individual can receive up to 25% of the lump sum tax-free.
 The rest is payable at their marginal rate of income tax.
-This means that if, say they currently pay tax at the 20% basic rate tax, 75% of the lump sum will be subject to this tax.
+This means if, say they currently pay tax at the 20% basic rate tax, 75% of the lump sum will be subject to this tax.
 It is important to be aware that taking lump sums from the pension in this way could push them into a higher income tax bracket, which could mean that they need to pay more tax than they originally thought.

 If the lump sum is being paid from crystallised funds the entire payment is taxed at their marginal rate of income tax.

 The provider or scheme trustee is required to apply tax at the basic rate regardless of the amount of tax the individual is actually liable for.
-This means that the amount of tax the provider or scheme trustee deducts may be greater or less than the amount which should apply to the individual.
-If they think that they have paid too much or not enough tax, then they will need to discuss this with HMRC.
+This means the amount of tax the provider or scheme trustee deducts may be greater or less than the amount which should apply to the individual.
+If they think they have paid too much or not enough tax, then they will need to discuss this with HMRC.

-If the lump sum is being paid from uncrystallised money and they would have been entitled to more than 25% of their benefits value as tax-free cash at retirement, the amount that they can take tax-free on payment of the lump sum will still only be 25%.
+If the lump sum is being paid from uncrystallised money and they would have been entitled to more than 25% of their benefits value as tax-free cash at retirement, the amount they can take tax-free on payment of the lump sum will still only be 25%.
 The enhanced entitlement to tax-free cash will be lost.
-However, as detailed in Lump sum after the payment of a scheme specific lump sum section above it may be possible to take the enhanced tax-free cash sum first then pay the remainder as a small lump sum.
+However, as detailed in Lump sum after the payment of a scheme specific lump sum section above, it may be possible to take the enhanced tax-free cash sum first then pay the remainder as a small lump sum.

 How can an individual get their overpaid tax back?